Zequez/logseq-vault/pages/Web Weaving Club.md

 	- Design Invitation Card for Web Weaving Club
 		- Hello village!
 I'm at the intersection of Archiarchy and Web Development and I'm taking a stand for Web Weaving Club to exist.
 At Web Weaving Club we both build the web (as in the Internet web), and we also weave each other by sharing information.
 		- There is no scheduled meeting for Web Weaving Club yet.
 		- You can visit the website here and sign up.
 After signing up you will have access to the Web Weaving Club dashboard where you will see all other members.
-During Web Weaving Club meetings you can propose to add information-protocol prompts for all members to share and then
+During Web Weaving Club meetings you can propose to add information-protocol prompts for all members to share and then display at the club dashboard.
+		- The club dashboard is in itself a web experiment; it uses and editable Google Form, Google Sheets and then with the data from the responses it generates a website.
 		- There is no scheduled meeting times, I'm available for the next 3 hours at this Zoom room that anyone can join.
 	- Create Web Weaving Club page with all members.
 	- Write Web [[Web Weaving Club Codex]].